gdusbabek/casserole/README.md

    bending casserole.JmxPortResolver to do your bidding, and use the JVM arg "-Dfutzjmx".
 2. I've used JFormDesigner (not free) to create the UI.
 The runtime is redistributable though (see license/jgoogies-license.txt).

+## Pitch In!

+This tool currently sucks.
+There are plenty of improvements to be made.
+Please feel free to scratch your own itch or tackle something in TODO.txt and then send me a pull request.